Reviewed: March 2020

 It is important that you read this Privacy Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Privacy Notice supplements the other notices and is not intended to override them.

 The Authority is the data controller of the personal data you provide to us.
 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-To join our mailing list you will be asked to create subscription profile based on your interests.
-We will ask you for your name, date of birth, telephone number, postal address and e-mail address along with areas of interest.
+To join our mailing list you will be asked to create a subscription profile based on your interests.
+We will ask you for your name, telephone number, postal address and e-mail address along with areas of interest.

-If you contact us by email or via the websites we may keep a record of your contact information and enquiry so that we may respond to your enquiry.
+If you contact us by email or via Our Websites we may keep a record of your contact information and enquiry so that we may respond to your enquiry.

 When you apply for one of our open job roles via our web portal you will be asked to submit relevant personal details and information for the position you are applying for so that we may consider you for the position.
 This information might include information provided to us in your curriculum vitae and covering letter, information provided on our application form and any information you provide to us during a subsequent interview.

-If you apply to take part in volunteering activities with the Authority, or with the Trust as operator of many of the Authority’s venues, you will be asked to provide identity and contact data so that we may process your application and offer you volunteering opportunities with the Authority and/or the Trust.
+If you apply to take part in volunteering activities with the Authority you will be asked to provide identity and contact data so that we may process your application and offer you volunteering opportunities with the Authority.

 If you submit a wildlife sighting, you will be asked to provide your name and email address so that we can verify the sighting and complete the “Seen by” field on the Wildlife Sightings webpage.